molily/molily.de/_posts/2017-07-20-android-browsers.md

 ## Acknowledgment

-Thanks to everyone who answered or shared [my twitter survey](https://twitter.com/molily/status/888006158862221313)!
+Thanks to everyone who answered or shared [my Twitter survey](https://twitter.com/molily/status/888006158862221313)!
 Your input motivated me to have a closer look at the different browsers.

 *I’d love to hear your feedback!
 Send an email to [zapperlott@gmail.com](mailto:zapperlott@gmail.com) or [message me on Twitter: @molily](https://twitter.com/molily).*